Intrinsically Motivated Compositional Language Emergence: Experiments

-Given a compositional language embodied in perception of the listener: (i) the speaker should be able to refer to unseen combinations and; (ii) the listener should be able to ground the transmitted messages to the objects in its observation and interact with them in novel ways.
-To that end, we test our models for zero-shot generalization capabilities on the following splits.
+Existing works~\cite{10.5555/3294996.3295098,choi2018multiagent} have argued that compositional languages help generalize to unseen concepts.
+Hence, we design two compositional generalization splits:

-\paragraph{Visual split:} All episodes not containing the `red square' as a target object, were used for training the model.
-For instance, the training set contains instructions like \textit{walk to a red circle} or \textit{push a yellow square} with the `red square' being used as a distractor.
-During evaluation, we examine whether the trained model can generalize to the following instructions: \textit{walk to a red square}; \textit{push a red square}; \textit{pull a red square}.
+\paragraph{Visual split:} All episodes NOT containing the following: (1) `red square', (2) `yellow circle', (3) `green cylinder' (4) `blue diamond' as a target object, are used for training the model.
+For instance, the training set contains instructions like \textit{walk to a red circle}, \textit{push a yellow square} with the `red square' as a distractor.
+During evaluation, we examine whether the trained model can generalize to instructions: \textit{walk to a red square}; \textit{push/pull a red square} (Fig~\ref{figure:split1_push_pull} in Appendix).